Skip to main content

 • The medical evidence supporting your inability to return to work.

-At MKF Lawyers, we operate on a ‘no win, no fee’ basis, so if your claim is unsuccessful you do not pay our legal fees.
-There’s no cost to reach out and have an initial chat about your case.
-We work on a no win no fee basis for most personal injury claims occurring in Adelaide.
 This means that you do not pay our legal fees in the event your claim is not successful.
-We also usually work on a no win no fee basis for claims relating to motor vehicle accidents, childhood sexual and physical abuse, dog attacks, public liability and medical negligence.
+We usually work on a no win no fee basis for claims relating to childhood sexual and physical abuse, dog attacks, public liability, medical negligence and total and permanent disability (TPD).

 The time it takes to resolve a TPD or income protection claim depends on several factors, such as: